 - By 2020, the Freelancer’s Union estimates that over 40% of the American workforce will be independent service professionals.

 - Given lack of access to “back office” tools for payments, scheduling, insurance, and a steady stream of new clients, the independent services provided by Soloists are becoming commoditized by on-demand networks, “middle-men” headhunters, and the traditional firm/agency structure.
 In the age of apps, marketplaces, and professional networks, we can do better.

 The original idea was to build a “Consumer App” for clients to find and book services they need via referrals from friends, while onboarding and referring their favorite Soloists to their network of friends.
 And for Soloists, the team built a “Provider App” to get a steady stream of new clients and gradually grow and manage their business.
-We imagined Prefer becoming a new superpower for anyone to find any service provider as a trusted referral from friends, and for Soloists to vastly expand their business in the very best way possible (via referrals).
+We called it Prefer (love the brand, ultimately bought back the URL and handles from the company post-shutdown, hope to use it for something someday!) and imagined this product becoming a new superpower for anyone to find any service provider as a trusted referral from friends, and for Soloists to vastly expand their business in the very best way possible (via referrals).

 Marketplace Building: Vertical vs. Horizontal